QuantEcon/lecture-python-intro/lectures/business_cycle.md

                     g_params, b_params, t_params)
 ```

-We find that there is a cyclical pattern across time, and the economy shrinks during recessions.
+GDP growth is positive on average and trending slightly downward over time.

+We also see fluctuations over GDP growth over time, some of which are quite large.

-Let's look at a few more countries around the world
+Let's look at a few more countries to get a basis for comparison.

 +++

-Britain has a similar pattern compared to the US.
+Britain has a similar pattern to the US, with a slow decline in the growth

-However, it experiences a more significant drop in GDP growth during global economic recessions.
+rate and significant fluctuations.

+Notice the very large dip during the Covid-19 pandemic.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()